lethalpaga/ca_certificates/README.md

 ========================

 This cookbook provides the ability to manage the system-level trusted certificate authorities.
-The primary use case would be to add your on internal corporate certificate authority as trusted.
+The primary use case would be to add your own internal corporate certificate authority root certificate as trusted on nodes managed by chef.

 If you run your own Certificate Authority (CA), you will need to install your certificate on each of the machines you would like to use certificates from that CA. Debian and Red Hat both provide different ways of